 Pamela joined Family Lives in 2012, having served as Chief Executive of Parenting UK since September 2008.
 Before joining Parenting UK, she was Deputy Chief Executive of Voluntary Action Westminster focussing on neighbourhood renewal, community involvement, partnership working and children’s centre outreach.
 Pamela previously served as faith communities development officer for the London Civic Forum.
 Pamela holds a post graduate diploma in Voluntary Sector Management from Cass Business School and a Masters degree from Lancaster University.

-As Director of Business Development, Pamela oversees the work of the Fundraising, Training and Engagement Teams, including delivery of the Parenting UK membership and CANparent quality mark work.
+As Deputy Chief Executive, Pamela oversees the work of the Fundraising, Training and Engagement Teams, including delivery of the Parenting UK membership and CANparent quality mark work.
 She lives in north London and has 3 teenage children.

 Rosemary started with Parentline UK as a volunteer in 1991, joining their small central team giving parents information about their nearest Parentline service.
 As the demand increased she trained as a call taker, and as the service grew she progressed to supervisor, trainer and eventually Helpline Manager, managing the ever-expanding local team.